Film run-time: 11 minutes | Starring Jean Marchand, Mathieu Handfield, Sébastien René

 “Next Floor“, a 2008 short film by Denis Villeneuve, is an allegory of human consumption and its ruinous trajectory, in excess.
 Guests at an opulent banquet feast on lavishly prepared dishes of exotic, endangered species, but at what cost?
-Distant rumblings and anxious expressions portend a possibility of peril, but its truth is far more spectacular and cataclysmic than one can imagine in this inventive, cautionary tale.
+Distant rumblings and anxious expressions portend a possibility of peril, but the truth is far more spectacular and cataclysmic than one can imagine in this inventive, cautionary tale.

 From the outset, Villeneuve and Art Director Jean-Marc Renaud contrast the elaborate feasting rituals of the diners with the austerity of the derelict building which they occupy, effectively a representation of the zero-sum consequence of overconsumption.
-The diners, dressed in sartorial choices that hint at different time periods, may just be a collective amalgam of human rapacity over the course of centuries, amounting to a continued avarice which augurs their downfall.
+The diners, dressed in sartorial choices that hint at different time periods, may be a collective amalgam of human rapacity over the course of centuries, amounting to a continued avarice which augurs their downfall.

 The unsustainable practice, which bears down on the diners as they become fuller and heavier, finally gives way to the collapse of the floor and the entire dining elite, table and all; in essence, the collapse of the whole of humanity and the construct that supports it.
 The maitre d’hotel and those who serve him move to the next floor below to resume the ritualistic catering, but as they eventually find out, the floors of the world cannot withstand the weight of the establishment forever, and the insatiable must die.